 Trials had continued non stop during this time.
 A new innovation for the Weymouth Club was the Summer Series Trials organised by Mrs May Loder (of Loders Garage Dorchester) These were mainly Saturday afternoon events, the most popular ones ending with a barbeque at Moor Farm Chickerell, courtesy of the Vine family.

 Mrs Loders husband Claude had been an enthusiastic rider in the early days but unfortunately died suddenly while riding in an XHG Tigers trial in 1949.
 Despite this tragedy the Loder family continued their interest in motorcycle sport son Richard becoming a very talented rider in the 1960s.The club still retains the Claude Loder Memorial Cup.

-The club has been involved in two Southern Expert trials, in 1972, and again in 1993.
-A road based trial which used both Weymouth and Bridport trials land.
+The club has been involved in three Southern Expert trials, in 1972, 1993 and again in 2019 at Portland.
+A trial which used both Weymouth and Bridport trials land.

 Another innovation by the Weymouth Club was the running of a series of Wednesday evening scrambles at Goulds Hill, Upwey, sponsored by the local Devenish Brewery.
 These proved very popular with both riders and spectators alike, many holiday makers enjoying this surprise addition to their stay in Weymouth.
 Unfortunately it was the untimely death of trials stalwart John Poate that brought the clubs together again to run a joint event.
 A donation to both clubs in his Will was used to purchase a silver salver, The John Poate Trophy, which is awarded to the winner of the annual trial which carries his name.